Jludvim/foundry-fund-me-f23/README.md

 ### FundFundMe

 A script that funds the last deployed contract address with a previously set value of 0.01 ether.
 It returns a console log stating that the operation went through successfully.

-## Instructions

-The main functions employed for the use of the software are FundFundMe and WithdrawFundMe

-FundFundMe:
-a script that does fund the last deployed contract address with a previously set value of 0.01 ether It does return a console log stating that the operation went through successfuly

 `
 forge script script/Interactions.s.sol:FundFundMe --rpc-url (argument) --private-key (argument) --broadcast --verify -vvvv